Argentina's electoral body election result shows trend

-BUENOS AIRES (Reuters) - Opposition challenger Mauricio Macri’s lead in Sunday’s presidential election marked a clear trend with returns in from nearly two-thirds of all polling stations, the head of the electoral authority said.
+BUENOS AIRES, Nov 22 (Reuters) - Opposition challenger Mauricio Macri’s lead in Sunday’s presidential election marked a clear trend with returns in from nearly two-thirds of all polling stations, the head of the electoral authority said.

 Macri has 53.46 percent of the vote while his ruling party rival Daniel Scioli has 46.54 percent with returns in from 66 percent of polling stations.